dhu2022-dev/dhu2022-dev/README.md

 Pretty big on gaming.
 Select games though: Minecraft (Hypixel Skyblock especially), League of Legends, and Clash of Clans.
 Fun fact: I moderate [TFBlade's](https://www.twitch.tv/tfblade) channel, a League of Legends Twitch streamer with 1M+ followers (ask me how I ended up there!) and get paid in Riot Points (RP).
 I don't type and I just do it mainly during mealtime.
-My sister says this is negative rizz and the only way I redeem it is to giveaway the RP I've earned to a willing ABG (any takers?!).
+My sister says this is negative rizz and the only way I redeem it is to giveaway the RP I've earned to my future girlfriend.

 <div align="center">
   <img src="readme_images/LoL_logo.jpeg" alt="LoL logo" height="200" width="200"/>